Signed Into Law

 Which agencies enforce HB1481?

-HB1481 is enforced by Texas Education Agency, Local School District Boards of Trustees and Open-Enrollment Charter School Governing Bodies.
+HB1481 is enforced by Local School District Boards of Trustees, Open-Enrollment Charter School Governing Bodies and Texas Education Agency (TEA).

 Q

-The compliance urgency for HB1481 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1481 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q